rieckpil/progmot/content/blog/one-year-course-release.md

 Running the first paid online course for a year

-It's been a year since I've launched my first paid
+It's been a year since I've launched my first paid online course.
+There's a lot of things I've learned the long the way and mistakes I've made.

+This article gives you an in-depth overview about my technical setup, the way I've planned, recorded, my sales and marketing efforts.

 Continue reading to learn about my journey, mistakes and things I would have done differently.

 DISCLAIMER: All the linked tools are in use and I paid the price to figure out which one fits perfect (for me).
 I'll get a small cut if you decide to use them.

-Lean technical setup yet full control over the audience.

 ## The Initial Strategy